 How was such a successful outcome one that was identified as an ‘Exemplar Project’ by Constructing Excellence Wales, made possible?

-The Clients Team, led by Gleeds encouraged early contractor involvement, enabled by The NHS Wales Designed for Life Framework.
-This created an environment in which Laing O’Rourke with their design team of BDP, WSP and AECOMs full hospital experience was shared.
+The client's team, led by Gleeds encouraged early contractor involvement, enabled by The NHS Wales Designed for Life Framework.
+This created an environment in which the full hospital experience of Laing O’Rourke with their design team of BDP, WSP and AECOM was shared.
 Open-source collaboration created a powerful knowledge bank.

 Our own team drew from their on-the-ground experience of recent hospital builds, including Alder Hey Children’s Hospital and the Dumfries and Galloway Royal Infirmary and compared notes on Liverpool’s Clatterbridge Cancer Centre.

 This allowed the team to take a Design for Manufacture and Assembly (DfMA) approach.
 Precast and prefabricated elements – from concrete columns to loadbearing insulated facade panels, and from bathroom ‘pods’ to hollowcore slabs – were designed in at an early stage, securing supply chain and programme benefits as a result.
 The 1,200 precast wall modules, for example, represented an on site working-hours saving of 95%.